BismarkCodes/bismarkokletey/README.md

 ## What I'm currently working on

- 1. Expense tracker app built with react
+ 1. Expense tracker app built with react-native
  2. Building my Tech startup

 ## Follow me on